Discovery of the soft electronic modes of the trimeron order in magnetite: Methods

 where $a(T) = -A(T_V-T)$ and $g(T) = -G(T_V-T)$ are functions of temperature and $b>0$ for stability.
 A non-zero amplitude-phase interaction term $d$ is allowed due to the lack of inversion symmetry in the low-temperature phase.
 The fourth term, proportional to the coefficient $g$, corresponds to a phenomenological ``restoring force'' that could arise from a pinning potential originating in short-range impurities \cite{fukuyama1978,lee1979,gruner1988,thomson2017}.
 This term could also emerge from a linear coupling with phonon modes belonging to the same irreducible representation as the charge modulation, where the proportionality constant $g$ would be a function of the electron-phonon coupling constant \cite{schafer2010,schaefer2014}.
 Finally, the coupling to the laser field was given by $ F_{l} = E(t)^2 (\eta_\psi |\psi|^2 + \eta_\varphi \varphi^2), $ where $\eta_\psi$ and $\eta_\varphi$ are coupling constants.
-The pump electric field $E(t)$ was modeled as $E(t)^2 = 2 \mathcal F/(c \epsilon_0 T_p) \delta_{T_p}(t) T_p$, where $\mathcal F$ is the absorbed pump laser fluence, $c$ is the speed of light, $\epsilon_0$ is the permitivity of free space, $\delta_{T_p}(t)$ is a broadened delta function, and $T_p \approx 0.1$ ps is the pump pulse duration.
+The pump electric field $E(t)$ was modeled as $E(t)^2 = 2 \mathcal F/(c \epsilon_0 T_p) \delta_{T_p}(t) T_p$, where $\mathcal F$ is the absorbed pump laser fluence, $c$ is the speed of light, $\epsilon_0$ is the permitivity of free space, $T_p \approx 0.1$ ps is the pump pulse duration, and $\delta_{T_p}(t)$ is a broadened delta function.
 The functional form used for the coupling to the laser field was chosen to mimic the force acting on the collective modes within the impulsive stimulated Raman scattering framework \cite{stevens2002coherent}.

+Below $T_V$, $|\psi|^2$ acquires a finite expectation value denoted $\psi_{0}$ such that $ |\psi(t)|^2 = 1 + 2 \psi_0 |\delta \psi(t)| + O(\delta \psi(t) /\psi_0)^2.$ Due to the phase-amplitude mixing allowed by the lack of inversion symmetry, the laser also couples directly to the phase $\varphi$.
+In the dynamics, we included both relaxation and inertial terms for the amplitude and phase, and we allowed them to have different relaxation rates $\gamma_\psi$ and $\gamma_\varphi$.
+The effective temperature $T(t)$ is in general a function of time and laser fluence $\mathcal F$.
+However, due to the expected slow heat diffusion, as calculated in Supplementary Note 4, we assume that it remains at its initial effective value after photoexcitation during the whole measurement, $T(t)=T_f$ for $z<\lambda_p$.
+The differential equations governing the system were obtained by taking the variation of the GL potential with respect to the amplitude and phase around their equilibrium positions $\psi_0$ and $\varphi_0$.
+We obtained